fedwiki/wiki-plugin-html/README.md

 wiki-plugin-html
 ================

-Fornat text with sanitized html tags.
+Format text with sanitized html tags.

 The HTML plugin allows you to format text using HTML tags.
 The text you write is checked to be sure it won't interfere